what is a researcher?

 Your earnings will be impacted by factors like experience, industry, and even location.
 Specialized skills and an illustrious track record can tip the scales in your favor.
 At the same time, the industry you're embedded in might offer unique rewards.
 Additionally, those with specialized degrees in their fields are likely to earn more than someone who has not studied the subject extensively.

 Wondering what you can earn as a researcher?
-Find out immediately with the Randstad salary checker!
+Find out immediately with the salary comparison tool!
 You can quickly and easily see what the average salary of a researcher is.

 types of researchers